-Angiography is a medical imaging technique for viewing blood vessels.
-It can be used to check for blockages, restrictions, or other abnormalities.
+Angiography is a medical imaging method for viewing blood vessels.
+It can be used to ensure for blockages, restrictions, or other abnormalities.

-Angiography may be used to view the vessels of the legs and arms (peripheral angiography), or it may be used to view the vessels in the heart (coronary angiography) or the lungs (pulmonary angiography).
+Angiography possibly is used to view the vessels of the legs and arms (peripheral angiography) or to examine the vessels in the heart (coronary angiography) or the lungs (pulmonary angiography).

 During Angiogram, a catheter is used to gain access to the blood vessels, generally through the femoral artery, though the jugular vein may also be used.
 The Catheter is inserted to guide through the blood vessels and makes X-Ray contrast agent to view the arteries or veins on the monitor.

 Angioplasty is employed to widen narrowed or obstructed blood vessels, such as can be caused by peripheral artery disease.
 To perform angioplasty, a balloon catheter is inserted into a vein or artery and guided through your circulatory system to the narrowed section of the artery or vein and then the balloon is expanded to compress plaque and widen the blood vessel.
 After the blood vessel gets widened, a stent is placed in it to hold it open and also a preventive measure for the future problems.

 The procedure varies but usually takes 30-60mintutes to complete.

 Q: Can angiogram and angioplasty be done at the same time?